-Individuals are required to make two payments on account on 31 December and 30 June in each year of assessment.
+Individuals are required to make two payments on account on 31 January and 30 June in each year of assessment.
 Each payment should be equal to 50% of the tax liability for the previous tax year.
 The 'on account' payments are not applicable to individuals whose only income is from employment which is subject to PAYE deductions.

-Companies are required to make payments on account of future liabilities on 28 February and 31 August in each calendar year.
+Companies are required to make payments on account of future liabilities on 28 February and 30 September in each calendar year.
 Each payment should be equal to 50% of the tax based on the previous year's assessable income.
-At the time of publication Government issued a consultation paper where one of the proposed changes was to replace the 31 August date with 30 September.

-The balance of tax due being the actual liability less payments on account is due on the date of filing of the return which must be within 6 months of the financial year end for companies and by 30 November for individuals, sole traders and partnerships.
+The balance of tax due being the actual liability less payments on account is due on the date of filing of the return which must be within six months (this has been extended administratively to nine months) of the financial year end for companies and by 30 November for individuals, partnerships, sole traders and trusts.